amieshikha/pragra-git/src/readme.md

 every class in Java has a super class called as Object You created it or created by Java

 15th class: 18 April 2024( Thursday)
+ UNIX

 16th class: 20 April 2024( Saturday)

+OOPs
+Inheritance
+Encapsulation
+Polymorphism
+Abstraction
+create Object of RBC, Scotia , TD etc...

+IS-A relationship (Car is a vehicle ) (ScotiaBank is a Bank )

+Aggregation

+Has-A relationship Employee has Address

+Encapsulation
+wrapping of data into single unit control your data

+final ?
+final variables ---- > constant final method ----- > You can not inherit the method final Class ----- > Can not be extended

+how to make immutable class ?

+Polymorphism
+Abtraction

 17th class: 23 April 2024(Tuesday)

+18th class: 25 April 2024 (Thursday)

+19th class: 27 April 2024 (Saturday)
+20th class: 30 April 2024 (Tuesday)
+21st class: 2 May 2024 (Thursday)
+22nd class: 4 May 2024 (Saturday)
+23rd class: 7 May 2024 (Tuesday)

+10:13 pm 9 may 2024